nicolas-hbt/wine-sommelier-rag-app/README.md

 # Wine Sommelier RAG Application

 An end-to-end Retrieval-Augmented Generation (RAG) application built on the WineEnthusiast dataset (130k wine reviews).
-Ask it about wine pairings, regions, grape varieties, tasting notes, and recommendations — it searches the knowledge base and answers using the Groq LLM API (free).
+Ask it about wine pairings, regions, grape varieties, tasting notes, and recommendations — it searches the knowledge base and answers using the **Groq LLM API (free)**.
+You can easily plug OpenAI API if you prefer.

 ## Problem